-- 5 Insert the new device into the bay, and push the device until you feel a click.Windows XP automatically recognizes the new device. - 6 If necessary, enter your password to unlock your computer.
+- Insert the new device into the bay, push the device until it clicks, and push the device latch release in so that it is flush with the bay. - Windows XP automatically recognizes the new device. - If necessary, enter your password to unlock your drive.